ImIntheMiddle/ImIntheMiddle.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Hiromu Taketsugu is a Ph.D. student of computer vision at the Intelligent Information Media Lab. of the Toyota Technological Institute.
+Hiromu Taketsugu is a Ph.D. student at Toyota Technological Institue, under the supervision of Dr.Norimichi Ukita in Intelligent Information Media Lab.
 His research interests include artificial intelligence, computer vision, social robotics, and human-robot interaction.
 He is a member of the Interactive Dynamics (InDy) group, which develops human/scene-interactive and dynamics-aware systems/robots.
 {style="text-align: justify;"}